How Java Applications Access Databases?

 1. Follow Common JDBC Best Practices

-JDBC stands for Java Database Connectivity, which is a standard Java API for database-independent connectivity between the Java programming language and a wide range of databases.
+What is JDBC?
+JDBC stands for Java Database Connectivity, which is a standard Java API for database-independent interactions between the Java programming language and a wide range of databases.
+Queries could be selects, inserts, deletes, etc. Java applications use JDBC drivers to connect with the database server/instance.

 For best application performance, make sure you are following JDBC best practices, wherever possible, in your applications.
 There are several common best practices documented widely: